NelsonBN/observability-dotnet-custom-metrics/README.md

 #### Gauge from .NET to Prometheus

-When a `Gauge` is used in .NET, it is translated into a `Gauge` in Prometheus.
-If a unit is specified in .NET, Prometheus appends it as a suffix to the metric name.
+When a `Gauge` is used in .NET, it is likewise mapped to a `Gauge` in Prometheus.
+If a unit is specified in .NET, Prometheus appends that unit as a suffix to the metric name.

 **For example:**